olofgilland/IoT-DoughRiseSensor/README.md

 **Author**: Olof Gilland / og222ig

 In this project, I created an IoT dough-rise detection system using a Raspberry Pi Pico WH and an IR break beam sensor.
 The system uses LEDs to visually indicate dough rising and has been tested for future expansion with AWS email alerts.
-The idea was inspired by the baking process where monitoring dough manually is common.
-This solution brings a touch of automation to the kitchen.
+I came up with this idea because I often bake pizza and realized that it was tedious to monitor the dough constantly while waiting for it to rise to twice it's size.

-The project is estimated to take **4–8 hours**, depending on experience.
+The project is estimated to take **3–7 hours**, depending on experience.

 ---